BBC’s favorite band!

 So, Dog Days Are Over has the most plays but it didn’t chart the highest, and neither did You’ve Got The Love.
 The tune that charted the highest is the live version with rapper Dizzee Rascal entitled You’ve Got The Dirtee Love, reaching #2 in the U.K.

 So how come this is the case?
-Well, I’ve done some digging and it turns out that in the U.K., one of the best ways to reach the masses is to become a favorite of the national broadcaster BBC.
+Well, I’ve done some digging and it turns out that in the U.K., one of the best ways to reach the masses is to become a favourite of the national broadcaster BBC.
 As it’s funded by taxpayers, the broadcaster can push through artists without looking too much at sales, just trusting their own employee’s taste.

-They have connections with festivals and can put forward their favorites to Glastonbury, Reading & Leeds, Latitude, T in the Park, South by Southwest, and many more.
+They have connections with festivals and can put forward their favourites to Glastonbury, Reading & Leeds, Latitude, T in the Park, South by Southwest, and many more.
 They also broadcast the Glastonbury festival every year it’s happening.

 Basically, if you’re a U.K. artist or band, getting in with the BBC is probably the best move you could make for your career.

-BBC really took to Florence + the Machine, as well as Dizzee Rascal.
+BBC took to Florence + the Machine, as well as Dizzee Rascal.
 This is the reason that version did so well in particular and some say, Florence + the Machine in general, but maybe those who say so are just jealous.

 Anyway, following the debut and all the hoo-ha surrounding it, the band goes back in the studio to make the follow-up, Ceremonials (2011).
 Here we find two big tunes in Shake It Out and Spectrum.